-Hi, I’m Steve – freelance Creative Director and creator/host of Sweet Ride USA.
+Hi, I’m Steve – Senior Creative Director, Interactive at BPG in Los Angeles.
 I’ve had a wild ride through the entertainment business as you can see from my WikiPedia page.
-My specialties are digital creative ideas, entertainment marketing, design and WordPress sites.
-Have a look at some of my work here.
+My specialties are digital campaign strategies, creative marketing concepts, design and emerging technologies.

 Do you need creative direction, a website or a place to find a great donut?